osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ![Modularity and complexity](img/12.png)

-The runnable jar file created will be `app/target/app.jar`, and may be started as described [above](020-tutorial_qs.html#running-the-example); the REST endpoint at [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower).
+The runnable jar file created will be `app/target/app.jar`, and may be started as described [above](020-tutorial_qs.html#running-the-example).
+It won't have a UI, but the REST endpoint will be available at [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower).

    </div>
  </div>